oVirt/ovirt-site/source/documentation/install-guide/chap-Installing_oVirt.html.md

         # http://resources.ovirt.org/pub/yum-repo/ovirt-release36.rpm
         # http://resources.ovirt.org/pub/yum-repo/ovirt-release35.rpm

-2. To ensure all packages are up to date, run the following command on the machine where you are installing the oVirt Engine:
+2. To ensure all packages are up to date, run the following command on the machine where you are installing oVirt Engine:

         # yum update